-Health insurance is a type of insurance company that helps to cover the costs medical expenses when you get sick or injured.
+Health insurance helps to cover the costs medical expenses when you get sick or injured.

 What is health insurance?